lkalabric/bioinfo/README.md

 First, let´s check if git package is installed and install it if not?<br>
 $ dpkg -s git<br>

-NOTE: git package is installed in Ubuntu Linux 22.04.2 LTS (Jammy Jellyfish) by default.
-If this is not the case, type:<br>
+Note: git package should be installed in Ubuntu Linux 22.04.2 LTS (Jammy Jellyfish) by default.

+If this is not the case, run:<br>
 $ sudo apt install git<br>

 Second, let´s prepare our enviroment cloning bioinfo repository from github into our local machine and be able to execute all scripts.<br>
 $ git clone https://github.com/lkalabric/bioinfo.git repos/bioinfo    # clone bioinfo repo from github into the directory repos/<br>

 Third, this is optional.
 We recommend the following directory tree to organize your files and directories:<br>
-Note: Read docummentation in create_directories.sh for more details.
+Note: Read dthe ocummentation in create_directories.sh for more details.
 $ bash repos/bioinfo/create_directories.sh                            # create standardized directories and prepare your Linux filesystem

 Suggestion of a directory tree<br>